-It is the visual quality of your brochures and flyers which could make or break your relationship with your customers, not just the design, but also the paper quality (if offline).
+The visual quality of your brochures and flyers could make or break your relationship with your customers, not just the design, but also the paper quality (if offline).
 Prospects will likely judge your business before even reading a single word of your copy.

 Also, it is a myth that only B2B businesses need brochures while B2C businesses do not.
 Any business that wants it’s product, service or offer to be represented correctly should have one.

 It is also noteworthy that most of the B2C business brochures aim for a direct sale while B2B brochures look to support their lengthier sales cycles through effective lead generation.